clarkehardy/geviewer/README.md

 ### Safe mode
 By default, `geviewer` relies on its own VRML parser to extract the meshes to be plotted, however this has only been tested on a small sample set of Geant4 simulation results.
-If you encounter errors trying to parse a file, try using the `--safe-mode` command line argument (and let me know what caused the error so I can update the parser).
+If you encounter file parsing errors, try using the `--safe-mode` command line argument (and let me know what caused the error so I can update the parser).
 This will use a VRML parsing tool from [`vtk`](https://vtk.org) which should be more robust, but which does not allow the program to distinguish trajectories, hits, and detector geometry.
 In this mode, some features will not be available.

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.